 - 13,200/7,600 V (transformer rating at 12,800/7400 V) grounded wye or delta connected depending on location; or

 ** Supplied from padmount transformer or vault transformers on property

 If a primary service is installed, the primary service connection must meet the standards found in Appendix F.

 Any maintenance, repair or upgrade to customer-owned electrical service equipment requires an Electrical Safety Authority permit.
 In addition, non-standard electrical service equipment configurations must meet Hydro Ottawa’s current technical servicing standards.

-Hydro Ottawa will connect Embedded Generators or Energy Resource Facilities where it is technically possible.
-The technical requirements for embedded Generation or Energy Resource Facilities are set out in our Generation Technical Guideline (ref: ECG0006) and Revenue Metering Specification (ref: GCS0008).
+Hydro Ottawa will connect Embedded Generators or Distributed Energy Resources where it is technically possible.
+The technical requirements for embedded Generation or Distributed Energy Resources are set out in our Embedded Generation Technical Guideline (ref: ECG0006) and Revenue Metering Specification (ref: GCS0008).

 Generation Design Specifications